ncdc/openshift-pep/openshift-pep-014-ssh-proxy.md

 - a custom AuthorizedKeysCommand
 - a custom executable to perform the proxying logic, with plugins to support different backend resources

-The SSH proxy is essentially stateless, meaning multiple proxies can exist behind a load balancer and/or something like round-robin DNS.
+The SSH proxy is stateless, in as much as multiple proxies can exist behind a load balancer and/or something like round-robin DNS.
 Doing so eliminates the proxy layer from being a single point of failure.

 --